February 22, 2018

 “There is one God, supreme among gods and men, resembling mortals neither in form nor in mind.
 The whole of him sees, the whole of him thinks, the whole of him hears.
 Without toil he rules all things by the power of his mind.” – Xenophanes

 The following blogs will address these two questions in a systematic order.
 First we will look at arguments for and against His existence.
-Thereafter we will look at different ideas on his attributes followed by theoretical reasons to believe in his existence outside of proof.
+Thereafter we will look at different ideas on His attributes followed by theoretical reasons to believe in His existence outside of proof.
 Then we will make a very brief survey of the subject of religion, followed by the possible means to make contact with God and explore the concept of a relationship with Him.
 Last we will examine the reasonableness and consequences of the positions of atheism and agnosticism.

 “Where there is good, there must be evil.” – Lu Wang, 13th century Chinese metaphysician.